craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 The springboard anomaly is a 10' diameter circle.
 When the springboard is activated, creatures within the circle must succeed on a DC 19 Dexterity Saving Throw, or be pushed 5' in a random direction.
 If they fail by 5 or more, they additionally take 4d10 slashing damage.

 ###### Fruit Punch
 > A fruit punch anomaly is like an overflowing bowl of boiling water - a burn is common, and a death is a horrible sight.
+White-hot acid is no toy.

 The field of fruit punches is a 15' radius circle.
 Within this radius, each 5' square has a 1/6 chance of being active for up to 3d6 rounds.
 While active, creatures who enter the active space or begin their turn there take 3d6 acid damage.